scheb/2fa/doc/events.md

 The bundle dispatches the following events during the authentication process:

+## `scheb_two_factor.authentication.require`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::REQUIRE`

-`scheb_two_factor.authentication.require` is dispatched when two-factor authentication is required from the user.
-This normally results in a redirect to the two-factor authentication form.
+Is dispatched when two-factor authentication is required for the user.
+This happens when you try to access a path that requires you to be fully authenticated.
+It also happens when you successfully complete a two-factor authentication step, but there's another two-factor step required (multi-factor authentication).

-`scheb_two_factor.authentication.form` is dispatched when the two-factor authentication form is shown.
+Usually, when this event is dispatched, the request is redirected to the two-factor authentication form.

+## `scheb_two_factor.authentication.form`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::FORM`

-`scheb_two_factor.authentication.require` is dispatched when two-factor authentication is required from the user (the form is shown).
+Is dispatched when the two-factor authentication form is shown.

+## `scheb_two_factor.authentication.attempt`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::ATTEMPT`

-`scheb_two_factor.authentication.attempt` is dispatched when two-factor authentication is attempted, right before checking the code.
+Is dispatched when two-factor authentication is attempted, right before checking the code.

+## `scheb_two_factor.authentication.success`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::SUCCESS`

-`scheb_two_factor.authentication.success` is dispatched when two-factor authentication was successful for a single provider.
+Is dispatched when two-factor authentication was successful for a single provider.
 That doesn't mean the entire two-factor process is completed.

+## `scheb_two_factor.authentication.failure`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::FAILURE`

-`scheb_two_factor.authentication.failure` is dispatched when the given two-factor authentication code was incorrect.
+Is dispatched when the given two-factor authentication code was incorrect.

+## `scheb_two_factor.authentication.complete`

+Constant: `Scheb\TwoFactorBundle\Security\TwoFactor\Event\TwoFactorAuthenticationEvents::COMPLETE`

-`scheb_two_factor.authentication.complete` is dispatched when the entire two-factor authentication process was completed successfully, that means two-factor authentication was successful for all providers and the user is now fully authenticated.
+Is dispatched when the entire two-factor authentication process was completed successfully, that means two-factor authentication code was correct for all providers required and the user is now fully authenticated.